sitefinitysteve/vue-diff-text/README.md

 # Vue Diff Text

-A comprehensive Vue 3 component library for displaying differences between two blocks of text using multiple diffing strategies.
-Perfect for showing inline text diffs with different granularity levels.
+I needed a way to show text differences in my Vue 3 apps, so I built this wrapper around the fantastic [jsdiff](https://github.com/kpdecker/jsdiff) library by [@kpdecker](https://github.com/kpdecker).
+It gives you five different ways to highlight changes between text blocks, from character-level precision to sentence-level overview.

+**⚠️ Important:** This library is designed for **text and paragraph comparisons**, not code diffing.
+If you need to compare code with syntax highlighting, use [v-code-diff](https://github.com/Shimada666/v-code-diff) instead.

-## Features
+## What you get

-- 🚀 Vue 3 Composition API
+- Works with Vue 3 Composition API
-- 📝 Multiple diff strategies: Characters, Words, Words with Space, Lines, and Sentences
+- Five different diff strategies: characters, words, words with spaces, lines, and sentences
+- Perfect for text, documents, and prose comparisons
-- 🎨 Customizable styling with CSS variables
+- Easy to customize with CSS variables
-- 📦 TypeScript support
+- Full TypeScript support
-- ⚡ Lightweight and fast
+- Lightweight (just a thin wrapper around jsdiff)
-- 🔧 Configurable options support for all diff types
+- Pass any options that jsdiff supports

 ## Installation